From sd0x-dev-flow

 Push to remote with user approval, then monitor CI run until completion.

-⚠️ This skill is the ONLY authorized path for Claude to execute `git push`.
+⚠️ This skill is one of two authorized paths for Claude to execute `git push`.

 ⚠️ All other skills and rules MUST output push commands only (not execute).